ksenius/social-media-dashboard/README.md

-# Social media dashboard
+# Social media dashboard with theme switcher

-Frontend Mentor challenge solution: Social media dashboard with theme switcher.<br>
+This project is a solution to a junior level [Frontend Mentor](https://www.frontendmentor.io) challenge.

 Built using Pug, SCSS, CSS variables, vanilla JS, Parcel.

 **Project features**: